 As well as an occasional presenter on BBC London Mari has also performed theme tunes to various TV shows, including her hit version of ʻPerhaps, Perhaps, Perhapsʼ for the globally successful BBC TV Show, Coupling.

-In September 2007, Warner Bros. released ʻMari Wilson - The Platinum Collectionʼ a compilation of Mari’s back catalogue, to mark the 25th Anniversary of Just What I Always Wanted being in the top ten.
+In September 2007, Warner Bros. released ʻMari Wilson - The Platinum Collectionʼ a compilation of Mari’s back catalogue, to mark the 25th Anniversary of Just What I Always Wanted.

-Mari has also written a one-woman musical – The Love Thing, inspired by her 2005 album, Dolled Up.
-It was writing the songs for this musical that led to Mariʼs album, Emotional Glamour in 2008.
+Mari's one-woman musical – The Love Thing, inspired by her 2005 album, Dolled Up.
+It was writing the songs for this musical that led to Mariʼs 2008 album, Emotional Glamour.
+The show played London's Leicester Square Theatre selling out for five nights to standing ovations.

 2011 saw Mari team up with song-writing and production team, Boisounds to release pop-dance extravaganza O.I.C., “an infections, groovy-to-the-bone single that lifts you from it’s first beat”.